sardana-org/sardana-followup/20200507/MINUTES.md

     * When is the moment to be distributed ?
 Zbi will need to recreate the format.
 The latest one is not probably the Jan20 mainstrom realease will be the Jul20 release.

 5. Introduction of SEP19 ([#1328](https://github.com/sardana-org/sardana/pull/1328))
-    * Introduction by ALBA
+    * Introduction by ALBA.
-    * entry_points for sardana plugins but it is not so dynamic for plugin
+    * entry_points for sardana plugins.

 6. AOB
-    * Virtual Tango Meeting
+    * Virtual Tango Meeting.
-    * Next meeting is planned for 04.06.2020 at 14:00, organized by ALBA
+    * Next meeting is planned for 04.06.2020 at 14:00, organized by ALBA.